lit/lit.dev/packages/lit-dev-content/site/docs/localization/runtime-mode.md

 In Lit Localize runtime mode, one JavaScript or TypeScript module is generated for each of your locales.
 Each generated module contains the localized templates for that locale.
-When your application switches locales, the module for that locale is imported, and all components are re-rendered.
+When your application switches locales, the module for that locale is imported, and all localized components are re-rendered.

 See [output modes](/docs/localization/overview/#output-modes) for a comparison of Lit Localize output modes.